Vanessa Hudgens

 *mother – Filipino, along with Spanish and Chinese

 Vanessa Hudgens is an American actress and singer, also credited under her full name, Vanessa Anne Hudgens.
-Her roles include High School Musical, Bandslam, Sucker Punch, Machete Kills, and Dog Days, among other films.
+Her roles include High School Musical, Bandslam, Sucker Punch, Machete Kills, and Dog Days.
 Her sister is actress Stella Hudgens.

 Vanessa does not speak Tagalog.
 She has stated that her mother tried to teach her the language when she was younger.
 Vanessa has also stated that she loves Filipino food and is proud to be a Filipina.